BakerJr1904/pandasDateTime/README.md

 #### 2. Assemble a datetime from multiple columns.<br/>
 to_datetime() can be used to assemble a datetime from multiple columns as well.
 The keys (columns label) can be common abbreviations like [‘year’, ‘month’, ‘day’, ‘minute’, ‘second’, ‘ms’, ‘us’, ‘ns’]) or plurals of the same.
 #### 3. Get year, month and day.<br/>
+dt.year, dt.month and dt.day are the inbuilt attributes to get year, month , and day from Pandas datetime object.
 #### 4. Get the week of year, the day of week, and leap year.<br/>
 #### 5. Get the age from the date of birth.<br/>
 #### 6. Improve performance by setting date column as the index.<br/>